-A few supplementary questions were asked from the English teachers of the Hungarian and the Ukrainian learners to gain insights into the process of reading in the lessons.
+To make sure that the Hungarian and Ukrainian participants were similar and comparable, there was need to ask a few supplementary questions from the teachers.
 So, to Question 1 (What method do you use in teaching reading in English to learners?), both teachers answered that they begin teaching reading in Form 5 (learners aged 10) using the method of Starkov and Dixon for this purpose (Starkov, Dixon, & Rybakov, 1990).
 This is a bottom-up phonic approach to teaching reading which means that first letters and sounds are taught, then words and whole sentences (answer to Question 2: What is the main point of this method?).